wangdi2014/snp2str/README.md

 SNP2Str : Mapping PDB seq and UniProt seq
 =========================================

-:Authors: Lin An; Difei Wang, Ph.D.
+Authors: Lin An; Difei Wang, Ph.D.

-:Emails: difei.wang AT georgetown.edu or wang.difei AT yahoo.com or difei.wang AT nih.gov
+Emails: difei.wang AT georgetown.edu or wang.difei AT yahoo.com or difei.wang AT nih.gov

 Description
 ===========